robertobolla/escale/README.md

-"ESCALE" is a website created with react, with the aim of selling websites and ecommerces.
+"ESCALE" is a website created with HTML,CSS, SASS, react, with the aim of selling websites and ecommerces.

 to contact me you can do it: